closeio/making.close.com/_posts/2023-09-25-picking-mobile-app-technology/index.md

 **Production App Examples** Is anyone building serious apps with this technology?
 Most platforms have a list of featured apps — are some of these apps we've heard of and used, from companies we're familiar with?
-If that's a red flag.
-We like to innovate and blaze trails, but we didn't want to unnecessarily be the test case for an unproven technology for a critical piece of our product offering.
+If not that's a red flag.
+We like to innovate and blaze trails, but we didn't want to be the test case for an unproven technology for a critical piece of our product offering.

 **Performance** Does the technology have a reputation for good performance?
 Can it be made to perform well?
 Are there examples of production apps that have good